What is renewable energy?

 Hydroelectric power or hydroelectricity is the source of renewable or clean energy that produces or converts the potential energy to electrical energy by falling water into turbines.
 A hydroelectric power plant has a reservoir or dam which controls the flow of water from the reservoir.
 The water from the reservoir is used to turn the blades of turbines to generate electricity for global customers.

 Due to many advantages, about 71 percent of renewable energy comes from hydroelectric power plants.
-United States, Canada, Brazil, China, and Russia are the leading hydropower producer in the world.
+The United States, Canada, Brazil, China, and Russia are the leading hydropower producers in the world.

 It also negatively affects our environment.
-For example, large dams can affect our river’s ecosystem and harm the life of humans and animals.
+For example, large dams can affect our river’s ecosystem and harm the lives of humans and animals.

 Water reservoirs or dams are not only the source of hydroelectric power.
 Different types of tidal, and wave energy projects around the world generate electricity for global demands.

-Wind energy or wind power is the renewable source of electricity produced from the wind turbines of our globe.
-Recently due to limited resources of fossil fuels and increasing global pollution, we increase the capacity of wind energy in the world.
+Wind energy or wind power is the renewable source of electricity produced by the wind turbines of our globe.
+Recently due to limited resources of fossil fuels and increasing global pollution, we have increased the capacity of wind energy in the world.

-United States, China, and Germany are the leading country for wind energy generation.
+The United States, China, and Germany are the leading countries for wind energy generation.
 About 40 percent of electricity demand in Denmark is fulfilled by wind energy and about 20 percent in Ireland, Portugal, and Spain is fulfilled by wind energy resources.

 - Wind energy is the low-cost energy source in the world due to fuel-free sources and running over a long time about 20 years.